If you’re looking for a guide on how to freeze spinach, you’ve come to the right place.

 Below, I’ll show you all the tips and tricks to freezing the leafy greens successfully!

-Have you ever been a little too optimistic about your salad intake and bought a huge pack of spinach?
+Have you ever been a little too optimistic about your weekly health goals and bought a huge pack of spinach?

 I’ve been there too.